 82% of our members agreed that the tax system should be not be ring-fenced from deregulation drives such as “Cutting Red Tape” and it is hoped that the Business Tax Roadmap will add transparency and certainty to the tax system.
 As always the devil will be in the detail.

 Staff costs in some industries were rising even before the announcement of the National Living Wage as employers focussed on staff retention.
 Removing some remuneration packages and the ability for small firms to provide a cost effective work package that creates staff loyalty is in effect another cost on responsible employers.

 Research by the Forum reported that the decline in the incentivisation of labour was 3 times greater than the increase in the incentivisation of investment in machinery and equipment since 2014.

-The increase on insurance premiums from 6% to 10% will also hit responsible businesses and the affordability of key insurance products will ensure business continuity and robust sustainable employers as well as combating the issue of underinsurance.
+The increase in insurance premiums from 6% to 10% will also hit responsible businesses and the affordability of key insurance products will ensure business continuity and robustly sustainable employers as well as combat the issue of underinsurance.
 The Forum believes that rather than making insurance products more expensive, there is a greater need to investigate 51% success clauses on some products that make them cheap but do not offer protection when it is needed.

 Business rates have been in the top four barriers to development amongst Forum members since we started asking the question in 2011.